ChainXim-Team/ChainXim/developer-guide.en.md

 | launch_consensus  | input:any                                                      | Block\|None, bool | Start the consensus process, actually calling the `consensus_process` method in the consensus component, returning new messages `new_msg` (None if no new messages) and a flag `msg_available` indicating whether there are new messages |
 | BackboneProtocol  | round:int                                                      | Block\|None       | Operations performed by honest miners each round.
 First, receive information from the network (blockchain update), then call the mining function to try to generate a block.
 If the blockchain is updated (received a new block or generated a new block), return the new message to the environment component, otherwise return empty |

 Considering the scalability of the simulator, the functions defined by the miner component itself are actually very few.
 Most of the functions are defined in the consensus component and the environment component.
 This component actually serves as a bridge connecting various components.
-Miners can only interact with the network through the network interface `self.NIC:NetworkInterface`.
+Miners can only interact with the network through the network interface `self._NIC:NetworkInterface`.
 The network interface calls the `receive` function to pass messages sent by other nodes to the current node, and the current node uses the `forward` function to send messages to the network interface layer, which then sends the messages to other nodes through the network layer.

 ## Chain Data